CityOfNewYork/ACCESS-NYC/wp-content/plugins/wp-bitly/README.md

 Once you have an Authorization Token in place, you can proceed with the related configuration settings.
 * **Post Types:** Check which available post types will automatically have shortlinks created automatically upon creation.
+* **Default Organization:** This select box will allow users with [Enterprise] (https://bitly.com/pages/pricing) level accounts to choose which Account the shortlinks will be associated with.
+Other account levels will just see their default Account listed.
 * **Default Group:** This select box will allow users with [Enterprise] (https://bitly.com/pages/pricing) level accounts to choose which Group the shortlinks will be associated with.
 Other account levels will just see their default Group listed.
 * **Default Domain:** This select box will allow users with [Basic or Enterprise] (https://bitly.com/pages/pricing) level accounts to choose the shortlink domain that will be used for link creation.
 By default (and the only option for Free users) this is bit.ly.
 * **Debug WP Bitly:** Checking this will create a debug log in /wp-content/plugins/wp-bitly/log/debug.txt.